codykrieger/blue_sparks/README.md

     # in config/routes.rb
     match '/*slug' => 'pages#show'

-Then modify it to subclass from High Voltage, adding whatever you need:
+Then modify it to subclass from BlueSparks, adding whatever you need:

     class PagesController < BlueSparks::PagesController
       before_filter :authenticate